Shaun MacDonald (footballer, born 1996)

-Shaun MacDonald (born 20 October 1996) is an English professional footballer who plays as a goalkeeper for club Newport County.
+Shaun Wesley MacDonald (born 20 October 1996) is an English professional footballer who plays as a goalkeeper for Newport County.

 Career

 MacDonald spent his early career in non-league football with Gateshead, Blyth Spartans and Torquay United.
 He moved to Cheltenham Town in July 2022.
 He was released by Cheltenham after one season with the club.

 On 9 September 2023, MacDonald signed a short-term contract with Exeter City, until January 2024.
 With his short-term contract expiring, he extended his deal until the end of the season.
 He was released by Exeter at the end of the 2024–25 season.

-On 3 October 2025 MacDonald signed a contract until the end of the 2025–26 season with EFL League Two club Newport County.
+On 3 October 2025, MacDonald signed a contract until the end of the 2025–26 season with EFL League Two club Newport County as cover for Jordan Wright and Nik Tzanev.
+He departed the club in January 2026 without having made an appearance, but re-signed for the club later that month.